Universal-Team/db/docs/_ds/nintellivision.md

   with scrolling games (big speedup for games like Tron Solar Sailor, Space Spartans, Sorrow, TNT Cowboy, etc).</li>

-  <li>The DSi now defaults to NO frameskip on any game and the ''Best'' sound quality.</li>
+  <li>The DSi now defaults to NO frameskip on any game and the ''High'' (best) sound
+  quality.</li>

+  <li>Aggressive frameskip no longer an option - it''s not needed for any game even
+  on the older DS hardware.</li>

   <li>The DS-Lite/Phat gets a 15% improvement in sound quality and many of the classic
   games now run without frameskip.</li>